 Candida: What is it?
-What does it have to do with my sleep?
-And how do I get rid of it?
+What does it have to do with my sleep and how do I get rid of it?

-I've just had a client and he reported that a doctor has said that Candida is everywhere.
+I've just had a client, and he reported that a doctor said that Candida is everywhere.
 It's never a problem and don't take it seriously.
-I really thought it was a good topic to talk about today, because I can see huge differences among people, who have a Candida problem and those who don't.
+I believe it is a good topic to talk about because I can see huge differences among people, who have a Candida problem and those who don't.

-What does this have to do with sleep?
-Candida can actually be produced by your body to be a protector against heavy metals like mercury for example.
-It’s always good to have yourself checked out anyway, because there can be a reason for Candida to be there, because it actually wants to do you some good.
+Your body can produce Candida, in order to protect itself against heavy metals like mercury for example.
+It’s always good to have yourself checked out because there can be a reason for Candida to be there, as it truly wants to do you some good.
 The problem though is that it is a living organism and it’s active at night.
-Because it's only supposed to be there in certain amounts, but not too much of it, it is going to create inflammation because your body wants to get rid of the access and inflammation is raising cortisol levels and cortisol is a stimulant.
-It's something that is going to wake you up or if you wake up in between sleep cycles it is going to keep you awake.
-It's not something that we want to have.
-We want to have high cortisol levels during the day, but we definitely don't want to have them at nighttime, because another side effect of cortisol is that it's going to lower your melatonin.
+Since it should only be there in limited amounts, not too much of it, it is going to create inflammation because your body wants to get rid of the access.
+The inflammation is raising cortisol levels and cortisol is a stimulant.
+It's something that will wake you up or if you wake up in between sleep cycles it is going to keep you awake.
+It's not something that we want.
+We want high cortisol levels during the day, but we definitely don't want to have them at nighttime.
+Another side effect of cortisol is that it's going to lower your melatonin.
 That is why it is going to affect your sleep.

 If you're prone to that or if you just want to make sure that you're never even going to support your body creating it, then try to really not have Candida or to get rid of it.
 As a friend of mine, Christa Orecchio, who I interviewed for my summit last year said, it's actually worse than having nail polish remover in your stomach.
-I found that metaphor to be a huge wake up call.
+I found that metaphor to be a huge wake-up call.

 How do you get rid of it?

-Once you've done your diet, there are a couple of supplements that I also suggest.
-The first thing that I always start with is a biofilm disruptor, because biofilm is basically protecting Candida.
-It's like a shield that is protecting it from even antibiotics.
-So if you have a biofilm disruptive first, you're basically setting it free that it can be detected by things that might not be as aggressive as antibiotics.
-Personally, I would never use antibiotics with Candida.
+Once you've done your diet, there are a couple of supplements that I suggest.
+The first thing that I always start with is a biofilm disruptor.
+Biofilm is basically protecting Candida.
+It's like a shield that is even protecting it from antibiotics.
+If you have a biofilm disruptive first, you're setting it free, so that it can be detected by things that might not be as aggressive as antibiotics.
+I would never use antibiotics with Candida.

-First should be one that is olive leaf extract, which is great for the immune system, but also great to get rid of Candida.
+- First should be one that is olive leaf extract, which is great for the immune system, but also great to get rid of Candida.
 The second one should be Pau d'arco tea.
 It's a rind powder.
-Pau d'arco tea is great and works better then capsules and it's not only a great antibacterial but also an antiviral.
+Pau d'arco tea is great and works better than capsules and it's not only a great antibacterial but also an antiviral.
 Four days later you add in Oregano oil, which is the most potent antibiotic, antiviral that we have in nature.
 So that would be real rotation.
-After that you can use caprylic acid or undecanoic acid or grapefruit seed extract for the next four days.
+After that, you can use caprylic acid, undecanoic acid or grapefruit seed extract for the next four days.